Our vision is to become the leading company within Danish-Japanese business development - with a special focus on design, culture, and innovation.

 For us 'intercultural management' is more than the ability to bridge two cultures.
-We put light on the business potential that emerges within a process of cultural exchange.
-An understanding of context, differences, and similarities is the main essence of everything we do.
+We put light on the business potential that emerges when cultures meet, and clash.
+As a business ally we develop strategies based on cultural differences and similarities.
+We communicate on behalf of Danish and Japanese companies, and facilitate the collaboration process in order to create a common understanding.
+Our insight in Danish and Japanese culture is the essence in everything we do.

 The 'ayanomimi hub' consists of business developers with special insights about Denmark and Japan.
 The team is an organic entity that works project-based from Copenhagen and Tokyo.
 Together we develop future platforms for Danish-Japanese collaborations.